scanner

 Token Boundaries

 A query match will always start and stop on a whole token, and will never start or stop in the middle of one.
+A token corresponds roughly to a word.

-• al*n will match "Alan Turing" and "Albert Einstein", but not "Walt Whitman".
+• *al*n* will match all of "Alan Turing", "Albert Einstein", "Walt Whitman", and "John Calvin".

 Escape Sequences for Strings